oslabs-beta/irisql/README.md

 #### Some ways you can contribute

-- Bug Fixes
+- Fix bugs
-- Adding Features
+- Add features
-- Submitting or resolving any GitHub Issues
+- Submit GitHub issues
-- Help market our platform
-- Any way that can spread word or improve IrisQL!
+- Spread the word!

 ## Authors
-- <a class="nav-link" href="https://www.linkedin.com/in/alexanderkim1/">Alex Kim</a>
+- <a class="nav-link" href="https://www.linkedin.com/in/alexanderkim1/">Alexander Kim</a>
-- <a class="nav-link" href="https://www.linkedin.com/in/binish-ali-3826ba1ab/">Binish Ali</a>
+- <a class="nav-link" href="https://www.linkedin.com/in/binishali/">Binish Ali</a>
 - <a class="nav-link" href="https://www.linkedin.com/in/liamemcbride/">Liam McBride</a>
-- <a class="nav-link" href="https://github.com/ronzhan">Ronnie Zhang</a>
+- <a class="nav-link" href="https://www.linkedin.com/in/ronnie-zhang">Ronnie Zhang</a>
 - <a class="nav-link" href="https://www.linkedin.com/in/stefanpougatchev/">Stefan Pougatchev</a>